BabakZolghadrAsli/BabakZolghadrAsli/README.md

 ![PyCharm](https://img.shields.io/badge/-PyCharm-000000?style=flat-square&logo=pycharm&logoColor=white)

 ## 🏆 Awards & Achievements
+- 🎓 **Open Research Award** - Environment, Science and Economy Discipline - *University of Exeter* (2025)
+*“STML-AquaCrop – An open-source framework for desalinated water optimization in arid agriculture.”*

 - 🏅 **Paper of the Year Nominee** – *Cambridge University Press* (2024)
   *"A call for a fundamental shift from model development to data-centric approaches in hydroinformatics"*